 - Customer must be located within the utility’s service territory.

-- • Energy generated from an eligible facility must qualify as a renewable fuel source or technology as specified in 35-A M.R.S.A. §3210(2)(C).
+- Energy generated from an eligible facility must qualify as a renewable fuel source or technology as specified in 35-A M.R.S.A. §3210(2)(C).
 These include fuel cells, tidal power, solar, wind, geothermal electricity production, hydroelectric, biomass that are fueled by wood or wood waste, landfill gas, anaerobic digestion of agricultural products or by-products or generators fueled by municipal solid waste in conjunction with recycling.
-The exception to this requirement are micro-combined heat and power systems that meet certain size and fuel efficiency requirements (see Chapter 313 §2 Definitions Micro-Combined Heat and Power Systems).
+New micro-combined heat and power systems are no longer allowed to net meter.

 Net Meter Application